 The City of Encinitas collaborates with many agencies and non-profit organizations to provide resources to those experiencing homelessness, as well as develop solutions for reducing or preventing homelessness.

-According to JFS, the Safe Parking Program will provide a safe environment for unsheltered homeless living out of their vehicles while offering resources and services to help them stabilize and transition back into permanent housing.
-The proposed program includes parking spaces for up to 25 vehicles on an existing parking lot on Leichtag Commons that would be available from 6 p.m. to 7 a.m. seven days a week.
+According to JFS, the Safe Parking Program provides a safe environment for unsheltered homeless living out of their vehicles while offering resources and services to help them stabilize and transition back into permanent housing.
+The program includes parking spaces for up to 25 vehicles on an existing parking lot on Leichtag Commons that would be available from 6 p.m. to 7 a.m. seven days a week.
 It will be managed by four staff, who offer on-site support for services, and overnight security will be provided on site.Program participants will be pre-screened at an offsite location, and walk-ins/drive-ins will not be permitted.
 Click here for FAQ on the proposed safe parking program.
+Click here for additional questions and answers received regarding the program.

 On January 14, 2020, the City of Encinitas hosted a public forum to discuss the proposed Jewish Family Service (JFS) Safe Parking Program.
 During the forum, City staff provided information on the proposed program.